-as the GSMDP solution.
-The performance metric for this comparison is the time between consecutive goals using each model.
-The results are shown in Figure 5.8.
+tween consecutive goals using each model.
+The results are shown in Figure 5.9.
 The amount of trials that could be run on the real robots was limited by total time: the average sample size is 5 scored goals for each model (9 for the GSMDP and the best performing MDP).
-In order to provide further statistical validity for these real robot results, simulated trials were run under equivalent conditions (considering all actuation limitations), in runs of 120 seconds each, to a total of 50 goals per model (box plot in Figure 5.8a).
+In order to provide further statistical validity for these real robot results, simulated trials were run under equivalent conditions (considering all actuation limitations), in runs of 120 seconds each, to a total of 50 goals per model (box plot in Figure 5.9a).